Creating a social media strategy takes time to research and write, but not all digital marketers have enough hours in the week.

 Defining goals — and keeping them in mind while completing the template — will ensure your social media strategy has a clear focus.

-Think of sub-goals as SMART steps that help reach your overall goals.
+Think of sub-goals as SMART steps that help reach goals that you had in mind while you develop a plan.

 Sticking with the example of earning a 10% boost in leads, here are potential sub-goals: